CollapseLabs/gardening-for-engineers/README.md

 ### ⛽️ Nutrition

-Plants require 17 [essential nutrients](https://en.wikipedia.org/wiki/Plant_nutrition) for survival.
+Plants require 17 [essential nutrients](https://en.wikipedia.org/wiki/Plant_nutrition) ("[minerals](https://en.wikipedia.org/wiki/Mineral_(nutrient))") for survival.

-Plants obtain carbon (C), hydrogen (H), and oxygen (O) freely from air (CO₂ and O₂) and water (H₂O).
+Of these, plants obtain carbon (C), hydrogen (H), and oxygen (O) freely from air (CO₂ and O₂) and water (H₂O).

+The remaining nutrients are obtained from the soil (or alternative growing medium) in the form of [salts](https://en.wikipedia.org/wiki/Salt_(chemistry)).
+This happens through multiple processes: by the root physically growing in contact with the nutrients ("root interception"), by dissolved nutrients flowing through the soil solution to the root ("mass flow"), and by dissolved nutrients diffusing through the soil solution to the depleted soil next to the plant root ("diffusion").

-The remaining nutrients must be obtained from the soil (or alternative growth medium) as [mineral salts](https://en.wikipedia.org/wiki/Salt_(chemistry)).
-Of these, nitrogen (N), phosphorus (P), and potassium (K) are required in the largest amounts.
-(Commercial fertilizers are therefore labeled with N-P-K ratios.)
+Nitrogen (N), phosphorus (P), and potassium (K) are required in the largest amounts; commercial fertilizers are labeled with N-P-K ratios.

 Nitrogen is a key ingredient in many plant substances, including chlorophyll.
-However, potassium is used by fruiting crops (such as tomatoes) even more heavily than nitrogen, as evidenced in the following diagram, which shows the [macronutrient uptake across time for a tomato plant](https://www.haifa-group.com/crop-guide/vegetables/tomato/crop-guide-tomato-plant-nutrition):
+However, potassium is used by fruiting crops (such as tomatoes) even more heavily than nitrogen, as evidenced in the following diagram showing the [macronutrient uptake across time for a tomato plant](https://www.haifa-group.com/crop-guide/vegetables/tomato/crop-guide-tomato-plant-nutrition):

 ![Based on https://www.haifa-group.com/crop-guide/vegetables/tomato/crop-guide-tomato-plant-nutrition](img/npk-stages.png)

 #### Electrical Conductivity (EC)

-A [EC meter](https://en.wikipedia.org/wiki/Electrical_conductivity_meter) measures electrical conductivity, which is an indicator of the amount of total dissolved mineral salts (nutrients) in a solution.
+A [EC meter](https://en.wikipedia.org/wiki/Electrical_conductivity_meter) measures electrical conductivity, an indicator of the amount of total dissolved mineral salts (nutrients) in a solution.

+Notes:

 * EC cannot be used to determine the amounts or ratios of specific nutrients.
 * A [Total Dissolved Solids (TDS)](https://en.wikipedia.org/wiki/Total_dissolved_solids) meter is an EC meter which performs an output conversion to TDS, measured in ppm.
 Be aware that the conversion factor varies across reference materials and nutrient suppliers in different countries.
 The best approach is to use only EC, not TDS.